skruv/skruv/README.md

 ## Why?

 I used hyperapp v1 a lot, both professionally and in hobby projects.
-I loved it's simplicity, and it introduced me to the idea that a complex app does not require a complex framework.
-I have also used hyperapp v2, but did not find it to fit as well into my use-cases as v1.
+I loved it's simplicity, and it introduced me to the idea that a complex app does not nessecarily require a complex framework.
+I wanted to decouple state managment and actions from it though and also make it easier to manually schedule a render for things like dynamic imports.

-## Arch
+## Architecture

 * state.js is a recursive proxy that can handle mutable objects that implement toString.
 It takes in an initial state object and a callback and returns a state that will recursivley listen for changes and call the callback on change
-* vDOM.js is a function that takes in a vDOM and target root and renders to a DOM node
+* vDOM.js is a function that takes in a vDOM and target root and renders to a DOM node.
+Since it renders directly to the root (not inside it) it returns a HTMLElement or SVGElement that is a reference to the new root.
 * html.js are helper functions to create a vDOM tree.
 Also exposes a function called `h` and `text` to create arbitrary vDOM nodes
 * cache.js is a recursive object cache that can be used to cache expensive function calls.
 It supports async resolving that notifies a callback to help with dynamic importing.
 * State updaters can be implemented as simple functions that modify state.
 They require nothing special.

 ## API

+Besides the normal attributes and events two lifecycle events are available:

+* `oncreate` is called with the element right after it is added to the DOM
+* `onremove` is called with the element right before it is removed from the DOM

+And two special attributes:

+* `key` means that the element will be bound to that key and will be reused even if reordering/moving it.
+The key is an object and will be keyed in a WeakMap to allow for garbage collection when nessecary.
+* `opaque` means that nothing will be done with childNodes on that element (removing/updating/adding will not happen)

+With these it should be pretty simple to add external libraries like editors since key & opaque can make skruv leave those libraries DOM alone even when moving the editor and oncreate/onremove means that you have a place to create/destroy instances of them.

+## Examples

 All these examples should be runnable with this HTML: